-Please pray for your peers who are deepening their faith this Lent
+Please pray for SCU students who are deepening their faith this Lent.

 What is Lent?